 We list the features of Apple Pencil 1 and Apple Pencil 2 to make it easier for you to understand how the two variants stand out against each other.

 Both Apple Pencil models share many similarities in terms of appearance, but there are a few subtle differences that we should note.
-Both diameters are 8.9mm, but the Apple Pencil 1 is completely round, while the Apple Pencil 2 has a smooth edge.
+Both diameters are 8.9mm, but the Apple Pencil 1 is completely round, while the Apple Pencil 2 has smooth edges.

-The flat edge keeps Apple Pencil 2 from rolling away.
-Apple’s first Pencil technically had some weights built-in to keep it from sliding off, but it wasn’t a failsafe system— a flat edge accomplishes this better.
+The flat edge keeps the Apple Pencil 2 from rolling away.
+Apple’s first Pencil technically had some weights built-in to keep it from sliding off, but it wasn’t a failsafe system — a flat edge accomplishes this better.